Devanshu07R/To-Do-App/README.md

 A simple, efficient, and responsive To-Do App built with HTML, Tailwind CSS, and JavaScript.
 Easily manage your daily tasks – add, edit, delete, and mark tasks as completed.
 Designed for a smooth user experience with local storage support, interactive UI, and seamless responsiveness.hhgg

 ✨ Features
-✅ Add, Edit & Delete Tasks – Manage your to-do list effortlessly.hhh
+✅ Add, Edit & Delete Tasks – Manage your to-do list effortlessly.
 ✅ Mark Tasks as Completed – Stay motivated with progress tracking.
 ✅ Local Storage Support – Saves tasks even after refreshing the page.
 ✅ Smooth Animations – Enhances user experience with interactive effects.